AscentTracker/AsTra/USERS-GUIDE.md

 CSV fields are as follows (most used for debugging):

--milliseconds from start
+- milliseconds from start
--raw altitude from the sensor (based on starting temperature) -moving average of altitude
+- raw altitude from the sensor (based on starting temperature)
+- moving average of altitude
--kalman filtered altitude: only this is used by adastra -power supply voltage
+- kalman filtered altitude: only this is used by adastra
+- power supply voltage
--altitude based on current temperature
+- altitude based on current temperature
--current temperature
+- current temperature

 AsTra stores four (4) records every second, _adastra_ displays two of them.